-• If the user preset number where you are saving the data already has data saved to it, a message (Replace?) will appear on the display to confirm whether you want to replace the existing data with the new data.
-Press the R-14 (YES) button to replace the existing data with the new data or the R-14 (NO) button to cancel and return to the screen in step 6.
+- This saves the data. - If the user preset number where you are saving the data already has data saved to it, a message (Replace?) will appear on the display to confirm whether you want to replace the existing data with the new data.
+Press the R-14 (YES) button to replace the existing data with the new data.

-• The message "Please Wait" will remain on the display while a data save operation is in progress.
+The message "Please Wait" will remain on the display while a data save operation is in progress.
 Do not perform any other operation while it is displayed.
 Turning off the Digital Keyboard or removing the memory card can cause Digital Keyboard data to be deleted or become corrupted.
-It also can cause the Digital Keyboard to fail to turn on when the L-1 (也) button is pressed.
-If this happens, refer to "Troubleshooting" (page E-113).
+It also can cause the Digital Keyboard to fail to turn on when the L-1 (POWER) button is pressed.
+If this happens, refer to "Troubleshooting" (page E-150).

 Pressing the R-15 (EXIT) button in place of step 6 displays the confirmation screen shown below.
-Pressing the R-14 (YES) button at this time will display the user preset save screen in step 7.
+Pressing the R-14 (YES) button at this time will display the user preset save screen in step 6.